 Employees, and any individual who has dealings or is associated with Cleanaway, who are aware of any serious misconduct or unethical behaviour that contravenes the Code, any Company policies or the law, may make a report to the independent whistleblower service.
-The Whistleblower Policy outlines the circumstances in which reports will be investigated and that feedback on the outcome of the investigation will be provided to the person making the report where appropriate.
-All incidents reported under the Whistleblower Policy are reported at the Audit and Risk Committee.
+All incidents reported under the Whistleblower Policy are reported to the Audit and Risk Committee.

-All new employees receive training in relation to the Whistleblower Policy through the Company's online training platform.
+All new employees receive training in relation to the Whistleblower Policy.
 Reminders of the independent FairCall service and the protections under the Whistleblower Policy are provided to employees regularly.